eclark15/database-processing-analysis/README.md

-# Processing Unstructured Twitter Data using SQLite
+# Process & Analyze Unstructured Twitter Data using Python & SQLite
 **Project description:**  Extrapolate and parse 1M Twitter tweets.
 Python and SQLite are used to process and clean the unstructured data, populate SQL tables with Twitter attributes and values and run SQL queries.
-This was my take home final project for the DePaul Database processing for large-scale analytics class.
+This was part of my take home final project for the DePaul Database processing for large-scale analytics class.

 **Data Description:** The Twitter data was a .txt file which was available online and consisted of 1,000,000 lines of tweets.
-The tweets were organized in nested dictionaries (one dictionary for the tweet data and one dictionary for the user data).
+The tweets were organized in a nested dictionary (the primary dictionary for the tweet data and the nested dictionary for the user data).
 Sample data can be found here: [TwitterTweets.txt](https://github.com/eclark15/database-processing-analysis/files/8412892/TwitterTweets.txt).
 The input data is separated by a string “EndOfTweet” which serves as a delimiter.

 ## 1. Create SQLite Tables, Open a DB Connection & Clean the Unstructured Data